OPT009: Glaucoma Foundation

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module, along with OPT010, is accredited by The College of Optometrists for the Professional Certificate in Glaucoma.
+Along with OPT010, this module is accredited by the College of Optometrists to provide the Professional Certificate in Glaucoma.

 - The link between intra-ocular pressure (IOP) and glaucoma, and revise the extraneous and measurement errors which affect measurement of IOP

 - The underlying anatomy and physiology which dictate where and why visual field loss occurs in chronic open angle glaucoma (COAG)

 - Choosing the most appropriate field examination for investigation of suspect COAG.